ms/buildtogether.tech/src/debugging/index.md

 Over the years I've been surprised by how few programmers know how to use a debugger [% b Beller2018 %].
-The reason can't be the five or ten minutes it takes to learn how to use one---that pays for itself almost immediately.
+The reason can't be the five or ten minutes it takes to learn how to use one—that pays for itself almost immediately.
 The best explanation I've been able to come up with relates to [% i "Goodhart's Law" %][Goodhart's Law][goodhart-law][% /i %], which says that as soon as you use some measure to evaluate people it ceases to be a good measure because people will start to game the system.

-The inverse of that is that if something *isn't* being evaluated, it isn't important---or rather, if you're juggling five or six courses, you can't afford to put time into things that aren't going to affect your grades.
+The inverse of that is that if something *isn't* being evaluated, it isn't important—or rather, if you're juggling five or six courses, you can't afford to put time into things that aren't going to affect your grades.
 Most students have to learn version control because it's the only way to submit their work, but "show that you can use the debugger" is (almost) never part of gradable